Circle of Deceit (1981 film)

-Circle of Deceit (German title: Die Fälschung; French title: Le Faussaire) is an anti-war film directed by Volker Schlöndorff and internationally released in 1981.
-An international co-production, it was an adaptation of Nicolas Born's novel of the same name, which had appeared in 1979.
+Circle of Deceit (German title: Die Fälschung, 'the deception'; French title: Le Faussaire) is an anti-war film directed by Volker Schlöndorff and internationally released in 1981.
+An international co-production, it was an adaptation of Nicolas Born's novel The Deception, which had appeared in 1979.
 The film follows a German journalist sent to Beirut to report on the Lebanese Civil War, which had begun in 1975.